Good Friday Reflecting, Get Your Focus Easter Is Coming

 I believe we can find this faith and strength if we are open to the call of Christ.
 Close your eyes and talk to Him.
 There is no right or wrong way to call on Him.
 Speak from your heart.
 Allow Him to hear your plea, and He will respond.
 Once you do this, ask Him to come into your heart forever, live there, and ask forgiveness for the sins He knows you have committed.
 When we focus on the sin of others, we are missing our part in the fall of man.
 We are all forgiven, and He said, forgive as I have forgiven you.

-Because He knows everything about you, and He made you wonderfully.
+Because He knows everything about you, and He made you.
 Imagine the beginning where He created the thought of you.
 He knew when you would beckon Him and recognize He was always by your side.

 Whether we recognize our core, work it out, or neglect it, the truth remains we have one.
 If we pay attention to it, we become more robust, and our endurance improves.
 For that same reason, we must attend and give glory to the power at our center of that core.
 That power is Jesus Christ within us, where core exercises strengthen one.
 The same is correct about exercising the center of our heart.
 We do this by applying discipline to the study of His word.

 The lack of discipline in exercising our core makes us weak.
 While the muscles are there, they can only become stronger if we give attention to them, remaining true to our faith walk.
-We must exercise the discipline to improve the understanding of what makes us strong is to embody the faith and belief in Christ that is the core of our existence.
+We must exercise the discipline to improve understanding.
+Our strength lies in embracing the faith and belief in Christ that defines our very being.

 Galatians 2:20 New International Version